 - 1. Action and reaction forces act on

 - (a) the same body in opposite directions.

 - (b) the same body in the same direction.

 - (c) different bodies in opposite directions.

 - (d) different bodies in the same direction.

+- 2. According to the third law of motion, every object acted upon by an external force applies an equal force in opposite direction.
+Which of the following phenomenon is best described by this law?

+- (a) Recoil when a gun is fired

+- (b) Engine thrust produced by rockets

+- (c) An apple kept on the desk motionless

+- (d) All of these

 - Ans.
-The correct answer is (c).

-- 2. The principle of conservation of momentum states that the momentum of a system

-- (a) cannot be changed.

-- (b) cannot remain constant.

-- (c) can be changed only if internal forces act.

-- (d) can be changed only if external forces act.

-- Ans.
 The correct answer is (d).

 - 3. A labourer is carrying a load of bricks that presses his head with a force of 100 N. If this force is taken as action, the reaction force is exerted by

 - (a) the head on the bricks.

 - (b) the earth on the bricks.

 - (c) the earth on the labourer.

 - (d) the bricks on the earth.

 - Ans.
-The action force is exerted by the bricks on the head.
-So, the reaction force is exerted by the head on the bricks.
+The action force is exerted by the bricks on the head.So, the reaction force is exerted by the head on the bricks.
 Therefore, the correct answer is (a).

-- 4. The principle of conservation of momentum is deduced from

-- (a) Newton's first law of motion.

-- (b) Newton's second law of motion.

-- (c) Newton's third law of motion.

-- (d) It is an independent law not connected to any of Newton's laws.
+- 4. A tennis strikes the wall; which option shows the correct pair of forces acting on the ball?

-- 5. The recoil velocity of a gun is - (a) equal to the velocity of the bullet. - (b) much greater than velocity of the bullet. - (c) much lower than velocity of the bullet.

-(d) cannot say
+- 5. The recoil velocity of a gun is - (a) equal to the velocity of the bullet. - (b) much greater than velocity of the bullet. - (c) much lower than velocity of the bullet. - (d) cannot say - Ans.

-Ans.
 The recoil of a gun immediately after the bullet is shot is based on the principle of conservation of momentum.
 The momentum of the bullet moving forward is equal to that of the gun moving backward.
 We know that momentum is the product of mass and velocity.
 Since the mass of a bullet is much lower than that of the gun, for their momenta to be equal, the velocity of the gun will have to be much lower than the velocity of the bullet.
 Therefore, the correct answer is (c).